 Characters as Coping Mechanisms

 Many people who do this are likely to also have a social character that takes care of being around people but not subject to any negative effects of being with them.
-Your social character may be polite, easy to get along with, generous with compliments, and likable.
+Your social character may be polite, easy to get along with, generous with compliments, and likeable.
 This character serves you well.
 If there is something you don’t agree with you don’t say anything.
 You prefer to be agreeable than voice your own opinion.
 People like you because you are nice and you don’t make waves.
 This all sounds good.
 Who doesn’t want to be liked?
 But is it you they like or the character you are playing?

 Suppressing emotions and shoving them down into the body is like winding string around your finger.
 Eventually, it cuts off the blood supply.
 You create an energy block by not following through on what it is you needed to express because of the feelings you were having.
 If you do this often enough, whether consciously or unconsciously, the mental blocking that impacts your life force will affect your physical body, which in turn will affect your physical health.

 You can tangibly feel yourself clenching, retracting, and grasping the body.
 Slow down the reaction or response you have when your feelings are hurt and take notice of what your body is doing.
 For many, this mechanism is unconscious.
 So much so that it’s easy to say that doesn’t bother me or I’m over that when in fact you have become so good at suppression that it’s normal.
 Because you’ve learned to do it all the time, it has become natural.